-The EEPROM Read Enable Signal EERE is the read strobe to the EEPROM.
-When the correct address is set up in the EEAR Register, the EERE bit must be written to a logic one to trigger the EEPROM read.
-The EEPROM read access takes one instruction, and the requested data is available immediately.
+This is the read strobe of the EEPROM.
+When the target address has been set up in the EEAR, the EERE bit must be written to one to trigger the EEPROM read operation.

+EEPROM read access takes one instruction, and the requested data is available immediately.
 When the EEPROM is read, the CPU is halted for four cycles before the next instruction is executed.

 The user should poll the EEPE bit before starting the read operation.
-If a write operation is in progress, it is neither possible to read the EEPROM, nor to change the EEAR Register.
+If a write operation is in progress, it not possible to read the EEPROM, or to change the address register (EEAR).